wadimw/clover-theme-minimal-dark/README.md

+My modification, because I don't like Windows icon so I have replaced it with standard Win10.
+Also enabled labels by default.

 # minimal-dark clover theme
 Dark version of minimal theme for [the Clover UEFI bootloader](http://sourceforge.net/projects/cloverefiboot), based off [clover-theme-minimal by Alex James](https://github.com/al3xtjames/clover-theme-minimal).